 Condensation can also occur in roof spaces and in sub floor areas where there is a timber suspended floor.
 This can lead to dry rot or wet rot developing in flooring and roofing timbers.

-How does condensation appear?
+Why does so much condensation appear?

 Preventing condensation on windows in winter is a challenge many homeowners face.
 This issue leads to bigger problems like mold growth and damage to window frames.
 Understanding how to manage window condensation is crucial for maintaining a comfortable and healthy indoor environment during the colder months.